On-Campus Student Employment

-We hold off-campus job fairs in the fall and spring semester.
-For more information, see Events.
+We hold off-campus job fairs in both fall and spring semester.
+For more information, see the Events tab in Handshake.

 C.A.S.A.
-(Creating A Service Attitude) is a training program designed to help on campus student employees improve their customer service skills and support the Service Advantage vision:
+(Creating A Service Attitude) is a training program designed to help on-campus student employees improve their customer service skills.

 Student Employee Complaints

-Student employees should be made to feel that they can always go to their supervisor with work related problems.
-The first step for a student employee with a complaint must be the immediate supervisor.
+Student employees should be made to feel that they can always go to their supervisor with work-related problems.
+The first step for a student employee with a complaint in most cases ought to be the immediate supervisor.
 If student employees feel that they cannot discuss a matter with their immediate supervisor, student employees should take their concerns to his/her supervisor.

 The Career Center is another resource for student employees with complaints.
-The Career Center will talk with the student and give him/her University policy information concerning formal complaints.
-At that time the student employee will need to follow the procedures described in policy 1.7.2 and/or 1.7.5.
+The Career Center will talk with the student and give him/her University policy information and resources.

 In cases where the Career Center believes that discrimination and/or unfair treatment has occurred, the student will be advised to contact the Office of Equity and Diversity for further investigation.